-Speaking of centerpieces!
-The cake stand you see here, along with the beautiful dinnerware, flatware, and serveware are all from The Home Depot.
-Did you know that the nation’s #1 and most trusted home improvement retailer is now expanding their online shopping to include furniture, home accents, kitchenwares and tabletop?
-Well, now you do!
-I’m so happy to be working with them to bring you this news, and to show you a few of the items that I tried out personally.
+And speaking of centerpieces!
+The cake stand you see here, along with the beautiful dinnerware, flatware, and serve ware are all from The Home Depot.
+I’m so happy to be working with them and to show you the dinnerware that I tried out personally.

-Long-time readers know that I usually only recommend products and services that I can try out or hold in my hands, so I decided to order a few new tabletop pieces for our Easter dinner this year.
-Everything was shipped quickly and delivery is FREE on all orders over $45.
+Long-time readers know that I usually only recommend products and services that I can try out or hold in my hands, so I decided to order a new set of dinnerware.
+Delivery is FREE on all orders over $45.

-Now.
-This cake!
 I used my favorite scratch-made white wedding cake recipe to make the layers, which were nice and sturdy for soaking up all that lemon syrup.
-The finished cake is so lush and tastes like it came from a high-end bakery.
-It’s frosted with deceptively light Swiss meringue buttercream and filled with homemade lemon curd.
+The finished cake is so luscious and tastes like it came from a high-end bakery.
+Frost it with deceptively light Swiss meringue buttercream.
+And fill it with homemade lemon curd.
 It’s perfect for just about any occasion!

 The veritable fruit bowl arrangement on top is optional, but we had fun picking off pieces and sharing mandarin segments with cake slices.

-Here’s a little video we put together of the cake assembly, along with my new beautiful tableware from The Home Depot.
+Be sure to check out the video!
 I hope it’s helpful and inspires you to give the recipe a try!

 White cake layers